 Sun Power Yoga – An eclectic mix of styles, Sun Power Yoga has been developed over the last 20 years by Anne-Marie Newland.
 A flowing, vinyasa style of practice, it is influenced by the classical teachings of Sivananda, Ashtanga, Iyengar and Hatha Yoga.
 The practice flows from one posture to the next, bringing warmth in to the body, whilst building strength and flexibility.
 While it may sound challenging, there is a lovely sensitivity in the teaching encouraging you to go a little deeper without straining your body.

-From November we will be offering a five week Beginners Sun Power Yoga course on a Thursday morning.
-Designed introduce completely new students to try Sun Power Yoga, poses will be explored individually before starting to link them in to a gentle flow over the duration of the course.
+From 18th January we will be offering a beginner level Sun Power Yoga class on a Thursday morning.
+Designed to introduce completely new students to Sun Power Yoga, poses will be explored individually and then combined to create a gentle flowing practice suitable for new students.
 While most beginners feel hesitant to try a flowing style of yoga, this will be a wonderful opportunity to build up gradually.
-The course will start on Thursday 9th November.
-Book a space via our class costs page.

 Our monthly Friday evening Sun Power Yoga class is most suited to those students with a regular practice who prefer a flowing style of practice or who would like to experience something new.
 Taught by Regina Padma Rintchen, this class really compliments the later Friday evening Restorative Yoga class.
 Check our class schedule for the date of the next class.